river-wind/CarnNDTerm2Project2/README.md

 ### Your Kalman Filter algorithm first predicts then updates.

-As per the process described in the lectures (and the opposite of the intial provided code, which does the opposite), the Kalman filter her predicts first, then updates.
+As per the process described in the lectures (and the opposite of the intial provided code, which does the opposite), the Kalman Filter here predicts first, then updates.

 ### Your Kalman Filter can handle radar and lidar measurements.